andrewchungxam/CosmosDBFromSwift/README.md

 https://github.com/Azure/Azure.iOS <br />
 https://github.com/Azure/Azure.Android <br />

 This is an open source project on the official Azure github page but it's not an official "product" of Microsoft so there is not an SLA associate with it.
-That said, it's all open source which you can of course look through; many parties including partners, customers, and internal teams are taking hard looks at it, and are either using it directly or using it for their inspiration for products they build off of it.
+That said, it's all open source which you can of course look through; many parties including partners, customers, and internal teams are taking hard looks at it, and are either using it directly for their apps or using it for their inspiration for products they build off of it.

 There are a lot of packages, and there are a variety of ways to use the packages.

-If you notice, there is a way to add the Master Key of your Function in Azure.Data (which would put the master string in your mobile app); however, this is for convenience when quickly developing samples and is not recommended to ship these values in a plist in production apps.
+One note - if you click around the project you might notice that there is a way to add the Master Key of your Function in Azure.Data (which would put the master string in your mobile app); however, this is for convenience when quickly developing samples and is not recommended to ship these values in the production apps.
 (Again, the principle of not putting your master key in the mobile app still stands for production scenarios.)

 Instead - use the Authentication provider of your choice.
-And thoser Auth providers often will provide SDKs.
+And those Auth providers often will provide SDKs.
 For example, you can ues either of the two Azure AD SDKs mentioned above (ADAL or MSAL).
-Then AzureAuth of this project will work in tandem - you'll just need the access token that you will get back using the Authentication provider of your choice.
+Then AzureAuth of this project (Azure.iOS or Azure.Android) will work in tandem - you'll just need the access token that you will get back from the Authentication provider you used.

 Your code will look something like this: